OUR PEOPLE

 OUR HISTORY

-The present building is the third church built here and was opened in 1878.
+The first church was built in 1823 and commissioned in 1824.
+The present St James is the third church built here, and was opened in 1878.
 An extension was added in 1963.
-The church is dedicated to St James the Great of Compostela, whose symbol is the scallop shell, and who is associated with the Camino de Santiago pilgrimage in Spain.
+The church is dedicated to St James the Great of Compostela, whose symbol is the scallop shell, and who is associated with the Camino de Santiago de Compostela pilgrimage in Spain.

 OUR BUILDINGS